abdurrahmanKhan/Website-Blocker/README.md

 This chunk of code is not more than 30 lines and it saved my day many times.
 "WEBSITE BLOCKER" is a peice of code that I wrote to stop some sites to work during the specified time and automatically after the time limit these sites are accesible.
-What it does is it just adds few sites that you want to block and prohibit access to for the time limit you want, and after that time these sites are automatically removed from the list and you can access them afte the time limit passed.
+What it does is it just adds few sites that you want to block and prohibit access to for the time limit you want, and after that time these sites are automatically removed from the list and you can access them after the time limit passed.
 And the best part is, this chunk of code runs in background as a windows process, on startup it automatically triggers.
 Thats it!!
 But as it sounds so easy, doing it took a special trick, if you go through the code you can see a neat trick that is pulled here.